damachad/42_Born2beRoot/README.md

 Born2beRoot project from 42 school's common core

 This project consisted of setting up a server, using a Virtual Machine and following specific rules.
-The main topics were:
+The main goals were to:
--Setting up encrypted partitions using LVM;
+-Set up encrypted partitions using LVM;
 -Configure a firewall (UFW for Debian);
 -Install a SSH service (OpenSSH);
 -Implement a strong password policy (passw);